Judith S. Kaye

 A frequent speaker on issues involving gender, the legal profession, and state and constitutional law, she delivered the 1996 commencement address, “Enduring Values in a Changing World,” at the Jewish Theological Seminary and a special lecture, “An Appreciation of Justice Benjamin Nathan Cardozo,” at the Sephardic Congregation Shearith Israel in 1995.
 Both speeches referred to the life and the values of Benjamin Cardozo, one of the greatest jurists of all time.

-Taking great pride in her role as first female chief judge, Kaye compares and contrasts her role to that of Cardozo, a Jewish justice of the United States Supreme Court, who, like herself, served as chief judge of the Court of Appeals of New York (for eighteen years).
-Kaye and her family are long-standing members of the Sephardic Congregation Shearith Israel in New York City, as was Cardozo.
+Taking great pride in her role as first female chief judge, Kaye compared and contrasted her role to that of Cardozo, a Jewish justice of the United States Supreme Court, who, like herself, served as chief judge of the Court of Appeals of New York (for eighteen years).
+Kaye and her family were long-standing members of the Sephardic Congregation Shearith Israel in New York City, as was Cardozo.
 On one point, however, the two justices did not agree.
 When the synagogue moved to new quarters, the board voted to retain separate seating in accordance with Cardozo’s eloquent arguments against the elimination of separate seating for men and women.
-As a result, Judith Kaye, chief justice of the state of New York, may not pray in the main sanctuary, but must sit upstairs in the women’s gallery.
+As a result, Judith Kaye, chief justice of the state of New York, could not sit in the main sanctuary, but had to sit upstairs in the women’s gallery.